The Original Public Enemy No. 1

 The Dillinger Squad

 With the heat on and the development by the Chicago police of a special unit called The Dillinger Squad, it was decided by the gang that they should lay low for awhile.
 Dillinger reportedly dyed his hair red and grew a mustache.
-John and Billie Evelyn Frechette) joined Makley, Clark, and Pierpont in Daytona Beach, Florida.
-Also on hand were Clark's girlfriend Opal (mack Truck) Long, Pierpont's girlfriend mary Kinder and Mary's sister Margaret who they had tried to set up with Makley.
-Margaret and Makley didn't click.
-On Christmas Eve, Dillinger and Billie discussed marriage.
-John gave her a diamond ring, his sports sedan and thousands of dollars in cash.
-Billie was to return to the reservation and file for a divorce from her incarcerated husband Welton Sparks and get Christmas gifts for the Dillinger family in Mooresville, maywood and gifts for Billie's family in Wisconsin.
+John and Billie joined Makley, Clark, and Hamilton in Daytona Beach, Florida.
+On Christmas Eve, Dillinger and Billie had a violent argument which culminated with Dillinger beating her and throwing her out the following morning, providing her with a $1000 and the keys to his car as a parting gesture.

 On January 23,1934, Makley and Clark were forced out of hiding at the Hotel Congress in Tucson, Arizona, by a fire that broke out in the hotel that morning.
 One of the firemen, having recognized them from a crime magazine photo, notified the sheriff.
-A few days later, Dillinger and Billie Frechette arrived in town for the reunion of the gang.
-Acting on a tip, the police first arrested Makley, and then Clark, at the house they had been staying in since the hotel fire.
+The same day, Dillinger and Billie Frechette arrived in town for the reunion of the gang.
+They did manage to meet on the 25th, but acting on a tip, the police first arrested Makley, and then Clark, at the house they had been staying in since the hotel fire.
 Later, following leads, the police were able to capture Pierpont.
 Dillinger, unaware of these events, arrived at the house where Makley and Clark had been grabbed, and was arrested by officers just as they were setting up their stakeout.
-The gang was in custody except Hamilton and Van Meter who were still in Chicago.
-Dillinger had checked on hamilton before going to Tucson and hamilton paid Dillinger some gambling debts using east Chicago funds.
-This is why Dillinger had a little bit of East Chicago money on him when he was arrested.

 The National Spotlight